jepras/supa-vercel-infra/own/TASKS.md

 - [ ] Make sure that we use refresh tokens instead of access tokens so the user doesn't have to go through the oauth flow again and again.
 - [ ] Convert PipedriveClient to production module in `backend/app/agents/pipedrive_manager.py` using sample emails.
 - [ ] Connect PipeDriveClient with real mails from webhook subscription instead  of sample emails.
+- [ ] Add a schema.sql file that should have the latest overview of what the database looks like after all the migrations.

 ##### Files to Create: